 Bienvenidos, Bem-vindos, Benvinguts

-Welcome to the web resource of the Department of Spanish and Portuguese at the University of California, Berkeley.
-Our department is a medium-sized one, big enough to offer a wide variety of approaches to teaching and research yet small enough to afford students at both the graduate and undergraduate level personal attention and mentoring.
+Across these and connections with other disciplines, our mission is to study the literary, cultural, and linguistic products of the Hispanic and Lusophone world in their diversity, and to legitimize, support, and empower the Hispanic and Lusophone-speaking and -studying students that we serve.
 We offer an abundance of opportunities to learn and achieve mastery of the languages and cultures we study, which include Catalan, Nahuatl, Portuguese, Romance Studies and Spanish.
-Our programs are specially designed for highly motivated students with a passion for other languages, literatures and cultures, for imaginative approaches to these and for careful crossing of traditionally defined geographic, linguistic and disciplinary borders.
+Our programs are specially designed for highly motivated students with a passion for other languages, literatures and cultures, linguistics, as well as for imaginative approaches to these and for careful crossing of traditionally defined geographic, linguistic and disciplinary borders.

 Several of our faculty are formally involved with or active in other departments or academic units on campus: for example, Applied Data Science, the Center for Latin American Studies, Comparative Literature, Digital Humanities, European Studies, Film and Media, Gender and Women's Studies, Linguistics, Middle Eastern Languages and Cultures, the Center for Portuguese Studies, Renaissance and Early Modern Studies,Rhetoric, and the Spanish Studies Program

 Panel Discussion | February 17 | 1-3:30 p.m. | Hearst Museum of Anthropology, 102 Anthropology and Art Practice Building, UC Berkeley

 January 27, 2023 - 4 pm, at 5125 Dwinelle (Spanish and Portuguese Library)